Crash of a Vickers 406 Wellington II in Hürth: 5 killed

 Circumstances:

-The airplane departed RAF Binbrook on an operation to Nuremberg.
-It was shot down by enemy fire and crashed near Mannheim.
-All six crew members became PoW.
+The airplane departed RAF Binbrook at 2340LT on July 25 on an operation to Duisburg.
+Over the Netherlands, it was shot down by a German fighter and crashed in Zieuwent.
+An air gunner was killed while five other crew members became PoW.

 Crew: